charlielake/Tamagotchi-game/README.md

 ## Who will use it?
 I would use it along with anyone else who is interested in trying it out!

+I'm sorry for how messy the file organization is - this project is about two years old now! **The code is found in src, with audio files found in data.**

 ## Why is this of interest to me?
 I've always been into video games, and so I believe that attempting to develop a simpler one would give me insight into how these games I've played work deep down.
 As well, I believe that as I am interested in video games, I will be